jansvabik/jansvabik/README.md

 ### Hi there 👋

 Hi!
 I'm Jan.
 A backend developer who uses technologies like Node.js, MongoDB and most recently Go too.
-I work on several projects and I'd like to share some of them with you using this repository.
-I migrated from Gitlab recently.
+I work on several projects and I'd like to share some of them with you using this text.
+Also, feel free to check my work in my public repositories.

 ### My projects
 - 👨🏻‍💻 [jansvabik.cz](https://jansvabik.cz/) (my tiny personal website in Czech language)